 It is in contrast to static routing, a type of routing configuration that doesn’t use a routing protocol; instead, the routes manually entered into the routing table via a configuration file.
 Thus, in a static routing configuration are user-defined, non-adaptive, and cannot be modified, unless a network administrator implements changes.

 Static routing advised if you have very few devices to configure and if the routes aren’t likely to change.
-Static routing gives the network administrator full control over the network’s routing behaviour.
+Static routing gives the network administrator full control over the network’s routing behavior.
 Additionally, it imposes a little load on the CPU of the router, because no routing protocol is needed.
 No reachability information update (which could amount to a few kilobytes) would consume the bandwidth.

 If you’re looking for scalability and adaptability, however, BGP configuration is your ideal choice.
-Since the routing protocol controls the routes, the network administrator doesn’t have to update the routing table manually should the network expand or downsise.
+Since the routing protocol controls the routes, the network administrator doesn’t have to update the routing table manually should the network expand or downsize.
 Additionally, dynamic routing overcomes any network failures; it only deems the crash as an “unreachable” destination and finds another path.

 Unmitigated Connections on a Global Scale